deivid-rodriguez/byebug/README.md

 reliable.

-It allows you to see what is going on _inside_ a Ruby program while it executes and can do four main kinds of things (plus other things in support of these) to help you catch bugs in the act:
+It allows you to see what is going on _inside_ a Ruby program while it executes and can do four main kinds of things to help you catch bugs in the act:

 * Start your program or attach to it, specifying anything that might affect its behavior.